-If you identify asbestos in your workplace.
+If you identify asbestos under your management or control in your workplace:

 - Check its condition.
 For example: if the asbestos is in good condition and left undisturbed, it is usually safer to leave it fixed or installed and review its condition over time.

-1. a register created by your building manager or owner that records asbestos in the building or structure
+1. A register created by your building manager or owner, that records asbestos in the building or structure.

 Asbestos registers must be revised if there is a change to the condition of asbestos, including if it is removed, enclosed or sealed.
 Your register must also be reviewed and if necessary revised every five years to keep it current.

 The asbestos register must be readily accessible to your employees.
 Employers also have a duty to provide a copy of the asbestos register to:

 - health and safety representatives for any affected designated work group

 - asbestos licence-holders engaged to do asbestos removal work